architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 worries about changing a line of code again.
 {% endblockquote %}

-Facebook [used to say “move fast and break things”][moving-fast.A1] – but a couple of years ago they announced in a famous keynote: “Breaking things wasn’t helping us to move faster, because we had to slow down to fix these bugs and it wasn't improving our speed”.
+Facebook [used to say “move fast and break things”][moving-fast.C] – but a couple of years ago they announced in a famous keynote: “Breaking things wasn’t helping us to move faster, because we had to slow down to fix these bugs and it wasn't improving our speed”.
 Following this conclusion, they changed their motto to “move fast with stable infra”.

+[moving-fast.C]: http://mashable.com/2014/04/30/facebooks-new-mantra-move-fast-with-stability/#BryYX_gAQsqq "Facebook Changes Its ‘Move Fast and Break Things’ Motto — at Mashable"

 <p class="text-center"><figure><img class="img-responsive"
   src="/post-images/move-fast-with-stable-infra.jpg"
   alt="Mark Zuckerberg saying “move fast with stable infra”" /><figcaption>Source: facebook</figcaption></figure></p>

 But what exactly does it mean to “not look back”?
 What exactly does “stable infra” mean?
 How to make sure nobody worries about changing code?
-Eric Elliott gives us another hint in his thought-provoking article:
+Eric Elliott gives us another hint in his [series of][moving-fast.B2] [thought-provoking articles][moving-fast.B1]:

+[moving-fast.B1]: https://medium.com/javascript-scene/what-every-unit-test-needs-f6cd34d9836d "5 Questions Every Unit Test Must Answer"
+[moving-fast.B2]: https://medium.com/javascript-scene/how-to-build-a-high-velocity-development-team-4b2360d34021 "How to build a high-velocity development team"

 {% blockquote Eric Elliott https://medium.com/javascript-scene/how-to-build-a-high-velocity-development-team-4b2360d34021 How to build a high-velocity development team %}
 **Write automated tests**